 3. Explanation of the test

 The examiner will explain how the test will be conducted.
-This is your only opportunity to ask questions.
-The examiner will not answer questions about the rules of the road while on the test.
-So, if you are unsure about anything, ask at this stage.
+This is your opportunity to ask questions.
+Once the road test begins, the driver examiner cannot talk about the test, including if you are passing or failing, until you are back.

 4. On-road portion

-• Rules of the road: You must demonstrate full knowledge of all rules of the road.
+- Rules of the road: You must follow all rules of the road and drive safely.

 5. Explanation of the test results